Romolo Alzani

-Romolo Alzani (born 6 March 1921 in Rome; died 3 October 2002) was a professional Italian footballer who played as a midfielder.
+Romolo Alzani (born 6 March 1921 in Rome; died 3 October 2002) was a professional Italian footballer who played as a midfielder and centre-back.

-He was the part of the very reliable defensive formation of S.S.
-Lazio for several years that was called "iron defense" ("la difesa di ferro").
+He was the part of the defensive formation of S.S.
+Lazio for several years, that was called the "iron defense" ("la difesa di ferro").

 Overall, he played for 10 seasons in the Serie A for A.S.
 Roma and Lazio, collecting 247 appearances and 6 goals.